Unlearnable Examples Give a False Sense of Data Privacy: Understanding and Relearning: Method

-where $\tau^e$ is a counter for how many time \textit{ACM} larger than a threshold $\gamma$ from the beginning to epoch $e$ and $\beta$ is a hyperparameter.
-We use a vector $\mathbf{H}^e=[\alpha^e_1,\alpha^e_2,\ldots,\alpha^e_l]$ to describe how the learning rate adjustment algorithm works and defeat overfitting as shown in Fig.~\ref{plot_fun}.
-At the beginning of training, we set $\mathbf{H}^0=[1,1,\ldots,1]$, which is equivalent to natural training, and all layers have the same learning rate.
-As the training goes on, the model tends to overfit and the count $\tau_e$ is increased.
-Meanwhile, following the components of $\mathbf{H}$, the learning rate of each layer gradually decreased to zero, which means the optimization gradually slow down from shallow layers to deep layers to resist overfitting.
 The process of ST is described in Alg.~\ref{algo:st}.
+We use a vector $\bm{H}^e=[\alpha^e_1,\alpha^e_2,\ldots,\alpha^e_l]$ to describe how the learning rate adjustment algorithm works and defeats unlearnable example.
+At the beginning of training, we init $\bm{H}^0=[1,1,\ldots,1]$ (line 2), which is equivalent to natural training, and all layers have the same learning rate.
+As the training goes on, the model tends to learn unlearnable perturbation features detected by \textit{ACM}, and the count $\tau_e$ is increased (line 7).
+Subsequently, the model reverts to a previous checkpoint where it has not yet become trapped in learning unlearnable perturbation features (line 8).
+As $\tau_e$ increases, the $\alpha^e_i$ of shallow layers decreases gradually, and $\bm{H}^e$ consequently logs $\alpha^e_i$ for each layer of the model (line 9).
+Following this, the next training epoch commences, with the $\alpha^e_i$ stored in $\bm{H}^e$ adjusting the decayed learning rate (line 4).
+Therefore, following the components of $\mathbf{H}$, the learning rate of each layer gradually decreased to zero, which means the optimization gradually slowed down from shallow layers to deep layers to resist the wrong learning process.

-\textbf{ST Training Pipeline.} We also investigate that some data augmentations, e.g., color-jitter and gray-scale (CG)~\cite{cg}, could promote the performance of ST. Color-jitter randomly changes the brightness, contrast, saturation, and hue of an image.
-Gray-scale randomly converts an image to grayscale.
-We analyze that CG makes unlearnable perturbations harder to learn for models and weaker on data protection, even if including these augmentations into the EoT process of some unlearnable example generators~\cite{REM} (details in Appendix Sec.~\ref{Appendix-CG}).
+\textbf{ST Training Pipeline.} We also investigate that some data augmentations, e.g., color-jitter and gray-scale (CG)~\cite{cg}, could promote the performance of ST (details in Sec. \ref{whycg}).
+We analyze that CG makes unlearnable perturbations harder to learn for models and weaker on data protection, even if including these augmentations into the EoT process~\cite{REM} of some unlearnable example generators.
+Furthermore, we analyze adaptive attacks that impose progressive staged training while generating perturbations (details in Sec. \ref{adaptive_attack}).
+The results show that such adaptive attack perturbations are weak in data protection, and progressive staged training works well on them.

 In this case, we propose the complete ST training pipeline.
-In step 1, we implement progressive staged training with augmentation CG to train a model.
-In step 2, we fine-tune the model of step 1 with augmentation CG.
-With this ST training pipeline, we achieve state-of-art results to defeat unlearnable samples.
+This involves two principal steps.
+In step one, we implement progressive staged training alongside augmentation CG to train a model.
+In step two, the model developed in step one undergoes fine-tuning aided by augmentation CG.
+Utilizing this ST training pipeline, we achieve state-of-the-art results to defeat unlearnable examples.